Welcome to Chestnut Class

 Hello!
 My name is Miss Pettman and I am the class teacher of Chestnut Class.
 We are also very lucky to have Mrs Slater, Miss Spencer, Mrs Omerod and Mrs Diwan working with us this year.

-I hope you have all had a lovely break and are ready for a fantastic year ahead!
+I hope you have all had a lovely Christmas break and are ready for a fantastic term ahead.

 Please ensure that your child's book bag is in school every day.
 Please read with your child every night and discuss what you have read.
 You do not need to read the whole book at once.